-CATHOLIC MASS READINGS: Memorial of Saint Thomas Aquinas, Monday 1.28.19 – USCCB/ NABRE
+CATHOLIC MASS READINGS: Tuesday of the Eighth Week in Ordinary Time 3.5.19 – USCCB/ NABRE

 Historic Bible